Dirge of Cerberus: Final Fantasy VII: Audio

 The soundtrack for the game was composed by Masashi Hamauzu.
 Japanese singer and actor Gackt wrote and performed the two theme songs, "Longing" and "Redemption".
 For the game's ending theme, "Redemption", the staff originally planned for it to be a ballad, but Gackt decided to make it a rock song instead.
 Upon hearing Gackt's ideas, the staff were pleased with the direction in which he had gone.
 The CD soundtrack, Dirge of Cerberus: Final Fantasy VII Original Soundtrack, was released on February 15, 2006 in Japan.
 Consisting of two CDs, the soundtrack spanned 53 tracks.
 A limited edition of the soundtrack includes a "Cerberus Complete Case" deluxe box designed to hold the soundtrack along with the Dirge of Cerberus: Final Fantasy VII PS2 game and the limited edition of Gackt's single for the game, "Redemption".
 This single was released on January 25, 2006.
 A limited edition was also released featuring two "Redemption" video clips; Gackt's promotional music video, and an alternate video using clips from the game.

 A supplemental soundtrack was released through the Japanese iTunes service and the Square-Enix Music Download page on August 22, 2006.
 Titled Dirge of Cerberus: Final Fantasy VII Multiplayer Mode Original Sound Collections, this album consists of 27 tracks, including several songs from the single player game which were not included in the official soundtrack, as well as all of the original music composed for the multiplayer mode, and two new songs composed by Ryo Yamazaki for the North American release of the game.

 Reception

+Dirge of Cerberus received mixed reviews from critics.
+At GameRankings, the game holds a score of 60%.
+The combined score from Metacritic is 57 out of 100 based on 51 reviews.